The Bankrate promise

 You can use a credit card to cover the cost of minor upgrades.
 If possible, use a balance-transfer credit card that offers an interest-free purchasing period.
 But you should pay the balance in full before the promotional period ends for this payment strategy to make sense.
 Otherwise, a small purchase could cost you several hundred or thousands more in interest.

 Secured loans are ideal if you have less than perfect credit as they’re generally easier to qualify for.
-Like unsecured loans, you don’t need a ton of equity, if any, in your home to qualify, and you’ll also make monthly installment payments over the loan term.
+Like unsecured loans, you don’t need a ton of equity in your home to qualify, and you’ll also make monthly installment payments over the loan term.
 The key difference is an asset is required to serve as collateral for the loan, and the lender could seize it if you fall behind on your loan payments.

 Still, a secured loan may be worth considering if you’re confident the monthly payments won’t be an issue as you’ll likely get a lower interest rate.
 Plus, managing the loan responsibly could help improve your credit score over time if the lender reports payment activity to the major credit bureaus – Experian, TransUnion and Equifax.